 Once you activate the workout the tracker will guide you throughout the session.
 It will vibrate and tell you to “move” or “rest” depending on which interval you’re on.

 Another possible option is Moov HR Burn.
-A heart rate chest strap that will guide you to get the most out of your workouts and keeping burning those calories hours after your workouts.
+This is a heart rate chest strap that guides you to get the most out of your workouts.
 Simply follow the voice coaching which will keep you in the correct heart rate zone for high-intensity interval programs.
-Other heart rate chest straps you can use for interval training include Wahoo TickrX and MyZone.
+Other heart rate chest straps you can use for interval training include, but are not limited to, Wahoo TickrX and MyZone.

 And lets not forget the Apple Watch.
 WatchOS has coaching, monthly challenges and a mode for HIIT.
 You need not buy the latest device, earlier generations of the Apple Watch will do the job just fine.